Web design is like a Maths class.

 Color Pop

-With the comeback of the 70s in all areas of design, it was impossible for the web design to remain unaffected.
-Bold and daring colors have proved to go a long way during this year as a major trend companies have been following.
+With the comeback of the 70s in all areas of design, it was impossible for web design to remain unaffected.
+Bold and daring colors have proved to go a long way during this year as a major trend company has been following.

 There are two main trends regarding color: